divinity1437/donationalerts_python/README.md

 this guide will be targetted towards ubuntu - other distros may have slightly different setup processes.

-## download the osu! server codebase onto your machine
+## download the codebase onto your machine
 ```sh
 # clone repository
 git clone https://github.com/divinity1437/donationalerts_python